 The personnel working for the United Nations are its most important resource.
-Therefore, the Police Division in the Office of Rule of Law and Security Institutions, Department of Peacekeeping Operations, works closely with Member States to recruit experienced and qualified police officers for United Nations peace operations.
+Therefore, the Police Division in the Office of Rule of Law and Security Institutions, Department of Peace Operations, works closely with Member States to recruit experienced and qualified police officers for United Nations peace operations.

 - The information for candidates lists the rules and regulations, describes the recruitment process for candidates and makes the required forms available for each of the four job categories under which police officers can serve the UN.

 - Information for Member States provides documents and an overview of procedures for Member States and the Permanent Missions in New York.